Heysham Port railway station: Early years

 With two reversals required en route and a relatively short journey between termini, the units were well suited for the busy route, which operated on a half-hourly frequency for much of the day.
 Long-distance express trains routed by way of the former "Little" North Western Railway main line from via also used the station.
 The most notable was a daily through train to/from London St Pancras via connecting with the ferry to Belfast.
 After the 1923 Grouping, the station and port came under the control of the London, Midland and Scottish Railway.
 The company developed traffic but made alterations to the passenger services, replacing the St Pancras service with one from London Euston via and the West Coast Main Line and added a second regular boat service to and from Manchester Victoria.
 Services ran to and from Leeds and through carriages were provided for St Pancras passengers in summer until the onset of World War II.
 The station was host to three LMS camping coaches in 1934, 12 in 1935 and 36 from 1936 to 1939.

 Decline and withdrawal of passenger services

 Nationalisation in January 1948 saw the London Midland Region of British Railways take over the running of the line.
 British Railways withdrew the old Midland EMUs in 1951 and, two years later, replaced them with three elderly ex-LNWR sets formerly used on the West London Line service between Earls Court and Willesden Junction (a fourth set was added in 1957).
-The power feed was adjusted to use an alternating frequency of 50 Hz rather than 25 Hz.
+These trains were required because the line was used as a trial for 50 Hz industrial frequency electrification.
+The original 25 Hz power supply fed from rotary converters at the Heysham Port Station was replaced with a new grid connected supply at Green Ayre Station, Lancaster but the original 6.6 kV.
 The units remained in use until after the Beeching Report in 1963, which recommended that services over the former NWR/Midland route from Lancaster be withdrawn and the line closed.
 Services to Morecambe would be retained, but only in connection with sailings to Douglas and Belfast and were to be diesel-worked.